bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `CLSDSP`

 Description:
-Close display opened with `OPNDSP`.
+Close display opened with `OPNDSP`. `CLSDSP` will error if no export file is open.
 ## CLSEXP
 Close export file